marcus67/little_brother/ADVANCED_TOPICS.md

     systemctl daemon-reload
     systemctl restart little-brother

-### Migrating to Revision 63 (Version 0.3.x)
+### Migrating to Revision 64 (Version 0.3.x)

-Between revisions 62 and 63 there have been substantial changes to the DB data model and the configuration file.
+Between revisions 63 and 64 there have been substantial changes to the DB data model and the configuration file.
 Since the definition of the rule sets and the implicit definition of the users were moved from the configuration file to the database, `LittleBrother` will start an automatic migration of the data in the configuration file upon startup.
 For every subsequent run the user and rule set data in the file will be ignored.
 These settings can be removed.
 If they are still found a warning will be issued.

-## Installation on a Slave Host
+## Installation on a Slave Host (Client Server Mode)

+In addition to the master host any number of slave hosts may be configured.
+The assumption is that the users to be monitored have login permission to all those hosts and that the user names on all hosts match.
+In this case access times on all hosts are communicated to the master host and accumulated there.
+The master will apply the rule sets and determine which users have exceeded their access times.

 The basic installation of `LittleBrother` on a slave host is basically the same as on the master host.
 See the main [README](README.md) on how to install the Debian package.
 Then follow these steps: